jesshill/Onish_lab/protocols/Nystatin_For_NGM_Plates.md

 ---

-To a 50 mL centrifuge tube add:
+<ins>To a 50 mL centrifuge tube add:

-`	`500 mg of Nystatin
+- 500 mg of Nystatin

-`	`50 mL of ethanol 95% or 100% (200 proof)
+- 50 mL of ethanol 95% or 100% (200 proof)

-To a 10 mL centrifuge tube add:
+<ins>To a 10 mL centrifuge tube add:

-`	`100 mg of Nystatin
+- 100 mg of Nystatin

-`	`10 mL of ethanol 95% or 100% (200 proof)
+- 10 mL of ethanol 95% or 100% (200 proof)

-- Mix well.
+Mix well.

-- Make sure to use ethanol proof markers to label bottle.
+Make sure to use ethanol proof markers to label bottle.

-- Do not autoclave or sterile filter.
+Do not autoclave or sterile filter.

-- Keep away from the flame.
+Keep away from the flame.

-- Store nystatin solution in the fridge (at 4<sup>o</sup>C).
+Store nystatin solution in the fridge (at 4<sup>o</sup>C).

 NOTE: Nystatin solution has a short half, so keep for only a week!